-- 15. In order to be granted a Recognised Qualification, all graduates must demonstrate that they practise in accordance with the Osteopathic Practice Standards (available at: https://standards.osteopathy.org.uk/). - 16.
-This guidance is designed to provide outcomes that will help graduates to demonstrate that they meet the Osteopathic Practice Standards.
-They are not exclusive, however, and Osteopathic educational institutions may also require students to demonstrate a range of additional outcomes.
+- 15. In order to be granted an RQ, all graduates must demonstrate that they practise in accordance with the OPS. - 16.
+This document is designed to provide outcomes that will help graduates to demonstrate that they meet the OPS.
+They are not exclusive, however, and osteopathic training providers may also require students to demonstrate a range of additional outcomes.